Common Sense: II. Of Monarchy and Hereditary Succession

 Paine then examines some of the problems that kings and monarchies have caused in the past and concludes:

 Paine also attacks one type of "mixed state," the constitutional monarchy promoted by John Locke, in which the powers of government are separated between a Parliament or Congress, which makes the laws, and a monarch, who executes them.
 The constitutional monarchy, according to Locke, would limit the powers of the king sufficiently to ensure that the realm would remain lawful rather than easily becoming tyrannical.
-According to Paine, however, such limits are insufficient.
+According to Paine, such limits are insufficient.
 In the mixed state, power tends to concentrate into the hands of the monarch, eventually permitting him to transcend any limitations placed upon him.
 Paine questions why the supporters of the mixed state, since they concede that the power of the monarch is dangerous, wish to include a monarch in their scheme of government in the first place.